shawnhar/Erik/README.md

 other than Erik the Red...

 TODO:
-- functions
+- Unit test user defined functions
-- commas for multi-expression lines
+- TODOs in main for redirecting output
 - quit
 - help
 - ls